Code-Institute-Submissions/quizgames/README.md

  in HTML, CSS, Bootstrap, .js, jQuery and so on.
 We got different scopes to choose from and again I chose one of my own.
 The site does not support any backend functionality so you will not need an account to test WishQuiz.

- The project is a Quiz game and since it's a MVP it has minimal styleing and it's possible to play the game without choosing a username, but the user if they like can choose a username and the username will be stored in localStorage in the users browser.
+ The project is a Quiz game and since it's a MVP it has minimal styling and it's possible to play the game without choosing a username, but the user if they like can choose a username and the username will be stored in localStorage in the users browser.
 The game a small entertaining game where you in the future will be able to challenge friends and family, using WishQuiz database question's or they can add their own questions.

- Link to the project:
+ Link to the project: https://weekend79.github.io/quizgames/

  ### UX
  ---